 - After surveying the corridors, The City has found 2.67 acres of vacant land, and 46.12 acres of underutilized sites with varying current land use which may serve as areas for future development.

-What are the pros and cons of this proposal (identified by the City, community members, and journalists)?
+What are the pros and cons of this proposal?

 - Affordable housing is needed in Santa Cruz (see more in the ADU article above).
 Further development in these areas will allow for more affordable, mixed use housing, benefiting lower and middle income residents.